TritonDataCenter/manta/docs/manta-ops.md

         headnode$ ./manta-net.sh CONFIG_FILE

    This step is idempotent.
-Note that if you are setting up a multi-DC Manta, ensure that (1) your SDC networks have corss datacenter connectivity and routing set up and (2) the SDC firewalls allow TCP and UDP traffic cross- datacenter.
+Note that if you are setting up a multi-DC Manta, ensure that (1) your SDC networks have cross datacenter connectivity and routing set up and (2) the SDC firewalls allow TCP and UDP traffic cross- datacenter.